 Council sets ambitious energy emissions and water use targets

-We are pleased to announce that on Monday 16 March 2020, Council passed a motion setting ambitious targets to reduce emissions and water use, both within Council operations, and across the LGA.
+In March 2020 Council passed a motion setting ambitious targets to reduce emissions and water use, both within Council operations, and across Lane Cove.
 Emissions and water reduction targets underpin the strategies which will guide Council on an emissions reduction pathway and focus on actions which increase climate change resilience.

 The targets are:

 • Achieve an 80% reduction in emissions by 2036 based on 2016/17 levels; and

 • Achieve no net increase in water use by 2036 based on 16/17 levels.